JordanWu1997/Vim_Tmux_Config/README.md

     ```
 - Detect using neovim or not (automatic detection)
     - Neovim is better for loading tons of plugins
-    - Neovim config path is different from vim
+    - Neovim configuration path is different from vim
     ```vim
     " Use vim or neovim (Auto-detect)
     let USING_NEOVIM = has('nvim')